Nepomuk5665/ShitTicket/01_Documentation/01_iperka/01_inform.md

 ## Project Goals
 * Make website work by **29 October 2024**
-* Get 10 people to use it
+* Get 10 people to sign up in one month
-* Handle at least 5 events successfully
 * Make sure money goes to right people

 ## Main Features to Build